Do we think that watches are the perfect gift? Yes and no.

 Not Just a Watch

 Most of all, vintage pocket watches are cool.
 They are not obligatory items to have with you each day, yet they are the ultimate everyday carry for corporate professionals and hipsters alike.
-They can serve as desk clocks, be displayed on your bookshelf, or even used as a fidget device to keep your hands occupied.
+They can serve as desk clocks, decorations on your bookshelf, or even used as a fidget device to keep your hands occupied.

 Vintage pocket watches are fun to observe and spark imagination.
 From the patina and smell of metal on your hands after handling them, to the wonderful sounds they make – the loud clicking of the crown when winding them up, the relaxing ticking that echos in the background.